-Registration sub-committee
+Registration Sub-Committee

 Members of other WMA Regions Masters clubs may compete but must provide proof of age and confirmation from their Masters Organisation of their registration in their home country.
-It is recommended that as entries come in from an overseas competitor, a designated person on the LOC makes contact with the Secretary of the National Body - seeking validation.
+It is recommended that as entries come in from an overseas competitor, a designated person on the LOC contacts the Secretary of the National Body - seeking validation.
 If an athlete is not a registered member of the WMA National Member Association they will not be allowed to compete.

-Frequently emails from overseas (Asian) athletes ask for Letters of Invitation so they can get their visas.
-A proforma invitation letter is shown in Appendix 5.
+Frequently emails from overseas athletes ask for Letters of Invitation so they can get their visas.
+A pro-forma invitation letter is shown in Appendix 5.

-As all athletes who enter the Championships will be incorporated into Meet manager, the Registration sub-committee will need to acquire access to the on-line entry software and learn how to extract this information and send to Meet Manager.
+As all athletes who enter the Championships will be incorporated into Meet Manager, the Registration sub-committee will need to acquire access to the on-line entry software and learn how to extract this information and send to Meet Manager.